Canvas Accessibility FAQs

 A useful resource from WWU Web Communication Technologies (WebTech) can be found at Preparing sites for the Title II rule on Web Accessibility.

-Best practices for creating accessible content
+What are some best practices for creating accessible content?

 ATUS provides resources and support for ensuring Canvas course accessibility, helping to fulfill the University’s obligation to create accessible online course content for all students.
 Here are some basic steps to consider: